tassneam/libraryManagementSystem/README.md

 ##### Transaction Management:
 •	Declarative transaction management using Spring's @Transactional annotation

+##### Caching:
+● Utilize Spring to cache frequently accessed data, such as book details or patron information, to improve system performance.

 ##### Testing:
 •  Unit tests are added to each Controller.
 You can run these tests using your IDE or from the command line:
 ```sh